The Imitation Game (soundtrack): Reception

-James Southall of Movie Wave wrote "Throughout the whole score there is such clarity to the writing – I never cease to be amazed that a composer of Desplat’s phenomenal orchestral gifts has managed to forge such a successful career in these dumbed-down times.
-He’s the real deal and The Imitation Game is yet another triumph, emotional and dramatic and a showcase for his phenomenal compositional gifts."
+James Southall of Movie Wave wrote "Throughout the whole score there is such clarity to the writing – I never cease to be amazed that a composer of Desplat's phenomenal orchestral gifts has managed to forge such a successful career in these dumbed-down times.
+He's the real deal and The Imitation Game is yet another triumph, emotional and dramatic and a showcase for his phenomenal compositional gifts."
 MFiles wrote "There's a vivid sense that Desplat got to know Turing's character intimately, knowledge that allowed him to depict the man's triumphs and complexities with his characteristic musical intelligence.
 There's a sense of sadness pervading the score that's achingly moving, yet even the most poignant moments shine through with genuine compassion, offset against which are the darker, more complex textures depicting Enigma and the spectre of World War II itself.
 Consistently engaging and thought-provoking, Desplat's music is well-deserving of its Golden Globe and Oscar nominations."
-Music critic Jonathan Broxton wrote "The Imitation Game is one of the strongest drama scores of 2014, and if the film receives as much critical acclaim as it is predicted to receive, Desplat will likely receive his seventh Oscar nomination for it."
+Music critic Jonathan Broxton of Movie Music UK wrote "The Imitation Game is one of the strongest drama scores of 2014, and if the film receives as much critical acclaim as it is predicted to receive, Desplat will likely receive his seventh Oscar nomination for it."

 Filmtracks.com wrote "there is a clear narrative structure to Desplat's The Imitation Game, the secondary theme a challenge to appreciate out of context, perhaps, but the redeeming primary identity closing out the album on an optimistic note.
 The performances by the London Symphony Orchestra have to be singled out for their precision, and the mixing of the work is not quite as dry as usual for Desplat (in fact, the celeste has an other-worldly ambient position in the mix).
 For film music collectors, much of what is heard in this work may seem like Desplat's usual, but the usual in this case is the composer in top form on short notice."
-Erin Corrado of The Joy of Movies wrote "Alexandre Desplat’s music for The Imitation Game is a hauntingly beautiful piece of work that helps to elevate the film to one of the best of the year.
-Perfectly encapsulating the story and Benedict Cumberbatch’s performance as Alan Turing, Desplat’s quiet score features simple melodies expanded throughout on a variety of string instruments heightened with smooth piano sections."
+Erin Corrado of The Joy of Movies wrote "Alexandre Desplat's music for The Imitation Game is a hauntingly beautiful piece of work that helps to elevate the film to one of the best of the year.
+Perfectly encapsulating the story and Benedict Cumberbatch's performance as Alan Turing, Desplat's quiet score features simple melodies expanded throughout on a variety of string instruments heightened with smooth piano sections."
 Pete Simons of Synchrotones called it as "a magnificent album, from a melodic, rhythmic, compositional and orchestrations point of view".